-Note 11 - Leases Payable
+Note 11 - Leases Pavable

-The college has no capital leases and one operating leases.
+The college has no capital leases and two operating leases.
 The College leases an office building housing classrooms and multiple departments including the President's Office, Financial Services and other administrative offices.
-This lease is classified as an operating lease and runs through August 2020.
+This lease is classified as an operating lease and runs through September 2022.
+Additionally, the College leases space on the ground floor of Highline Place that houses multiple departments including Continuing Education, International Student Programs and Institutional Advancement.
+This lease is classified as an operating lease and runs through September 2025.

-As of June 30, 2020, the minimum lease payments under operating leases consist of the following:
+As of June 30, 2021, the minimum lease payments under operating leases consist of the following: